-Before joining Rimon, she was at international firm Orrick, Herrington & Sutcliffe LLP where she established and led Orrick’s Drone & UAV practice.
+Before joining Rimon, she worked at the international firm Orrick, Herrington & Sutcliffe LLP where she established and led Orrick’s Drone & UAV practice.

 - DJI (Dajiang Innovations) Zheng represented this leading drone company in a wide variety of legal matters, including patent and trademark portfolio management and dispute resolution, technology licensing, data privacy counseling, product liability counseling, employment counseling, and consumer class action litigation.

-- UCWeb Zheng represented UC in a variety of legal issues relevant to doing business worldwide.
+- Xiaomi Corporation: Zheng represented Xiaomi in a variety of legal issues relevant to doing business worldwide.